PLyons/WorshipSongManager/WorshipSongManager/Markdown Files/WorshipSongManager-ProjectSummary.md

 - **Developer**: Paul Lyons

 ## Purpose and Goals
 The Worship Song Manager app aims to help worship teams efficiently manage their song library, create setlists, and perform songs live with features like chord/lyric display and transposition.
-The app replaces traditional paper binders and provides real-time synchronization across team members' devices.
+The app[...]

 ## Technical Architecture